John-Otago/PhD-Plus/README.md

 #### 3.6.1 Overview
 - [Optional] **The New PhD: How to Build a Better Graduate Education** (L Cassuto & R Weisbuch, 2021, Johns Hopkins UP) || *Perhaps read the *Introduction* to understand the big picture.*

-#### 3.6.2 Academic Careers
-- **The Academic Job Search Handbook, 5th ed.** (Vick et al., 2016, U of Pennsylvania Press)
-- **The Professor Is In: The Essential Guide to Turning Your Ph.D. into a Job** (K Kelsky, 2015, Crown)
-- **Surviving Your Academic Job Hunt: Advice for Humanities PhDs, 2nd ed.** (K Hume, 2011, Palgrave)

-**Keep in mind that these books are written in the US, and you need to tailor the advice to your own environment.**

-#### 3.6.3 Non-Academic Careers
-- **Leaving Academia: A Practical Guide (Skills for Scholars series)** (CL Caterine, 2020, Princeton UP)
-- **Going Alt-Ac: A Guide to Alternative Academic Careers** (KE Linder et al., 2020, Stylus Publishing)
-- **Succeeding Outside the Academy: Career Paths beyond the Humanities, Social Sciences, and STEM** (eds.
-J Fruscione et al., 2018, University Press of Kansas)
-- **University Startups and Spin-Offs: Guide for Entrepreneurs in Academia** (M Stagars, 2015, Apress)
-- **So What Are You Going to Do with That?
-Finding Careers Outside Academia, 3rd ed.** (S Basalla et al., 2014, University of Chicago Press)

-**Again, mostly written and published in the US.
-Students in other countries should pick up the key points and apply them to the local context.**

----
 **Most PhD graduates (especially in HASS) will not get a career-track academic job.
 In a small country like ours, even those who can often spend 2-5 years on the market before they land a job.
 I ask all my PhD students to consider and prepare for a dual career track (academic and non-academic) from Day One.**

 **Check out this list to understand the academic job market: https://github.com/John-Otago/Discussions-on-Higher-Education/blob/main/README.md#04-the-academic-job-market.**